WELS Chaplain Certificate Program

 V. Accountability

-WELS chaplains will be accountable to their denomination, their sponsoring organizations (congregation and church body), and to the facility, organization, agency, or group they serve as chaplains.
+WELS chaplains will be accountable to their denomination, their sponsoring organizations (congregation and church body), and to the facility, agency, or group they serve as chaplains.

 WELS chaplains may find it beneficial to join one or more national chaplaincy organizations for networking, educational, or certification purposes.
-Membership in such organizations will be pursued if consistent with the principles of God’s Word.
+Membership in such organizations may be pursued if consistent with the principles of God’s Word.